Bulk Water Fill up

 Laboratory tests are conducted 24-hours a day as an operational function on both the water treatment process and on the finished product.
 Over 25,000 chlorine tests are run annually to maintain a safe and effective level of control.
 The water is monitored continually for turbidity, chlorine, and odors, and daily for a wide variety of other parameters.
 Over 2,500 bacterial samples are run each year to insure potability.
 Variances in quality levels are immediately corrected by the on-duty operator who adjusts treatment and flow rates appropriately.
 Supervisory personnel are available 24-hours a day, 7 days a week to help correct any in-plant emergencies or problems.
 The quality of Racine’s drinking water meets and far exceeds the standards of acceptable quality as expressed in the 1977 Safe Drinking Water Act.

 Today the Racine Water Utility serves 120,000 consumers in the Racine Metropolitan Area.
 The Utility supplies potable water to one wholesale customer: the Caledonia Water Utility, which in turn delivers Racine water to the Village of Wind Point.
 Direct service is provided to consumers in the Villages of Sturtevant, Mt.
 Pleasant, Elmwood Park and North Bay.
 Direct Service includes delivery of pure drinking water, excellent fire protection, repairs and maintenance of the water system, and constant testing to assure potability.
 The current service area includes all of Racine County east of I-94.
-The towns of Yorkville and Raymond are eligible to receive Lake Michigan water if they request it.

 High Lift Pumps (66 Million Gallons per day capacity)

 Make A Payment